 where the scenery never disappoints – and the gps is reliably unreliable…

-Back at home we continue to turn “Away” into “Home” with numerous projects and endless amounts of minimizing and organizing and rearranging and shuffling just about everything we still own.
-But – we’re getting there.
-As I look ahead to the months that come, I understand that this road trip was a sort of metaphor for the direction of my retirement.
-Now that I have allowed myself a few months of aimless wandering, I am working towards formulating goals and a loose agenda for myself – one with loads of flexibility for detours and taking in those “scenic overlooks”.
+Back home, we’re still turning “Away” into “Home” with numerous projects and endless amounts of minimizing, organizing, rearranging, and shuffling.
+We’re getting there.
+This road trip feels a bit like a metaphor for the direction of my retirement.
+Now that I have allowed myself a few months of aimless wandering, I am working towards formulating goals and a loose agenda for myself – one with loads of flexibility for detours and “scenic overlooks”.
 And, although we purchased our ski passes for the season, I am pretty sure that “ski bum” is not my ultimate goal for this winter.

 This is uncharted territory for me, so I am curious is there a trick to finding that perfect balance?
 Is that even possible?